jessekrubin/ry/docs/src/api.md

     # =========================================================================
     # IMPL IN RY
     # =========================================================================

+    def istitle(self) -> bool:
+        """
+        Return `True` if the sequence is non-empty and contains only ASCII letters, digits, underscores, and hyphens, and starts with an ASCII letter or underscore.
+        Otherwise, return `False`.
+        """

     def decode(self, encoding: str = "utf-8", errors: str = "strict") -> str:
         """Decode the binary data using the given encoding."""